 Presently, it is not clear whether a physical or virtual decomposition is superior.
 The advantage of the virtual approach is that every optional syntax element of a program can be annotated with a feature, including parameters and (sub)expressions.
-In the physical approach, mainly large structures such as packages, classes, and methods can be extended; extensions at the method level are difficult [9, 22, 15].
-The advantage is that a programmer can achieve real information hiding by defining interfaces [18].
+In a physical separation, mainly large structures such as packages, classes, and methods can be extended; extensions at the method level are difficult [9].
+In turn, the advantage of the physical approach is that a programmer can achieve real information hiding by defining interfaces [16].
 This is not possible in the virtual approach, which intermixes (colored) code belonging to different features.

-We explore the capabilities of a physical and virtual decomposition for separating crosscutting concerns in functional programs, in particular, of Haskell programs.
-In order to support the physical decomposition of Haskell programs, we have extended an existing tool for feature composition, called FEATUREHOUSE,2 and, in order to support the virtual decomposition of Haskell programs, we have extended an existing tool for virtual feature decomposition, called CIDE.3
+We do not intend here to judge the advantages and disadvantages of the two approaches, but we want to stress that the two approaches are different.
+This motivates us to explore their capabilities in the decomposition of functional programs, in particular, of Haskell programs.
+In order to support the physical decomposition of Haskell programs, we have extended an existing tool for feature composition, called FEATURE-HOUSE,2 and in order to support the virtual decomposition of Haskell programs, we have extended an existing tool for virtual feature decomposition, called CIDE.3